 - (a) This appendix specifies requirements for the preparation of instructions for continued airworthiness as required by CS VLR.1529. - (b) The instructions for continued airworthiness for each rotorcraft must include the instructions for continued airworthiness for each engine and rotor (hereinafter designated "products"), for each appliance required by any applicable CS or operating rule, and any required information relating to the interface of those appliances and products with the rotorcraft.
-If instructions for continued airworthiness are not supplied by the manufacturer of an appliance or product installed in the rotorcraft, the instructions for continued airworthiness for continued airworthiness for continued airworthiness for the rotorcraft must include the information essential to the continued airworthiness of the rotorcraft.
+If instructions for continued airworthiness are not supplied by the manufacturer of an appliance or product installed in the rotorcraft, the instructions for continued airworthiness for the rotorcraft must include the information essential to the continued airworthiness of the rotorcraft.